 - The rSM soil type is characterized as well-drained with medium rates of runoff and is found on slopes of 3-15%.
 This alluvial soil is composed of a top layer of extremely stony clay loam (0-10 inches) followed by a layer of boulder silty clay loam (10-60 inches).
 This soil type is prone to frequent flooding. - The rRT soil type is characterized as well-drained with very high rates of runoff.
 This soil type is found on slopes of 50-99%, on landforms such as gulches and mountain flanks.
-The compositional layers of rRT soils consist of silty clay loan in the top layer (0-5 inches) followed by very cobbly clay loam (5-25 inches). - d in value of mucky's ad sitty clay (18-t) and the sitty clay (18-t) a The TR soil type is characterized as a poorly drained soil, typically found in valley floors, coastal plains, and flood plains.
+The compositional layers of rRT soils consist of silty clay loan in the top layer (0-5 inches) followed by very cobbly clay loam (5-25 inches). - The TR soil type is characterized as a poorly drained soil, typically found in valley floors, coastal alty clay, sity clay, plains, and flood plains.
 The compositional layers of TR soils consist of mucky silt loam in the top layer (0-10 inches) followed by silty clay loam (10-18 inches), and silty clay (18-60 inches).